This is part of a series on breastfeeding in support of National Breastfeeding Month (August). Find the full coverage here.

 “Medications vary tremendously depending on the kind of drug and its chemical makeup,” says Kelly Kendall, a registered nurse and lactation consultant in Crofton, Maryland.

 This means that your healthcare provider will have to weigh the benefits and risks of each individual medication before prescribing it to breastfeeding mothers.
-According to the APA report, some factors to consider are:
+According to the AAP report, some factors to consider are:

 - the mother’s need for the drug.